bumi/blockstream_satellite/README.md

 ## Status

-Currently I consider this gem experimental and it is missing tests current.
+Currently I consider this gem experimental and the codes needs cleanup it tests are missing at this moment.
+Will try to get is stable soon!

 ## Contributing